jojobear13/shinpokered/README.md

 [View the Consolidated Changelog Document from 1.23 to 1.24.0](/patches_and_info/changelog_from_v1.23.md)

 v1.24.7
+- Enhanced GBC color has been added to the extra options menu that colorizes the overworld to a further degree
 - Game now keeps the status of the gamma shader with the save on file
 - Fixed a bug in Rocket Hideout 1 map where a SFX plays every time the map loads
 - Fixed graphical display bug when talking to the 15th sprite on a map